Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Living in Peoria, Arizona, kind of has a comforting small-town rhythm to it — the sun blazes down, and you often find yourself chatting over coffee about the latest backyard project.
 Last year, I decided to embark on what I thought would be my greatest DIY venture yet: an aquaponics system.

 Now, let me be clear.
 I’m no engineer.
-I’m just a homeowner with a few tools in my shed and an insatiable curiosity that often leads to chaos.
+I’m just a homeowner with a few in my shed and an insatiable curiosity that often leads to chaos.
 The initial spark for my aquaponics system came from a late-night Internet rabbit hole.
-You know the kind: one moment you’re checking your email, and the next, you’re watching videos of people growing vegetables alongside fish.
+You know the kind: one moment you’re checking your email, and the next, you’re watching videos of people alongside fish.
 “How hard can it be?”
 I thought, naively.

 Enter the Backyard

 My backyard is a hodgepodge of leftover fencing from that time I tried to a dog run, some weathered planters, and a couple of old garden hoses.
-My first move was to drag out the big ol’ plastic tub from the shed — you know, the kind that used to hold pool toys before the grew up.
-This would be my fish tank.
+My first move was to drag out the big ol’ plastic tub from the shed — you know, the kind that used to hold pool toys before the kids grew up.
+This would be my fish .

 I went to the local pet store and stood in front of the fish tank aisle, contemplating my choices.
 I settled on goldfish.
 “They’re tough little guys,” I told myself.
 Plus, they wouldn’t run me through the wringer like some tropical species.
 I gleefully filled my tank with water, thrilled to know my new little buddies would soon be swimming around happily.